GWC-DCMB/curriculum-notebooks/paper/paper.md

 # Funding

-MD, VKN, and KLS received support from the NIH Training Program in Bioinformatics (T32 GM070449).
 MD, ZL, and BNW received support from the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1256260.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

-ZL and BNW received support from the NIH Training Program in Genomic Science (T32-HG000040-22).
+MD, KLS, and VKN received support from the NIH Training Program in Bioinformatics (T32 GM070449).
+VKN was supported by a NIH Research Project Grant on Breast Cancer Disparities (RO1-ES028802) and the CDC through the National Institute for Occupational Safety and Health (NIOSH) Pilot Project Research Training Program (T42-OH008455).
 KLF received support from The University of Michigan NIDA Training Program in Neuroscience (T32-DA7281) and from the NIH Early Stage Training in the Neurosciences Training Grant (T32-NS076401).
 SNT was supported by the Molecular Mechanisms of Microbial Pathogenesis training grant (NIH T32 AI007528).
-VKN was supported by a NIH Research Project Grant on Breast Cancer Disparities (RO1-ES028802) and the CDC through the National Institute for Occupational Safety and Health (NIOSH) Pilot Project Research Training Program (T42-OH008455).
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+ZL and BNW received support from the NIH Training Program in Genomic Science (T32-HG000040-22).

 # Author Contributions